darenliang/darenliang.com/content/posts/absorbing-markov-chains.md

 ---

 A colleague asked me an interesting probability problem.
-If you roll a die continuously, are you more likely to roll two 5's or a 5 followed by a 6?
+If you roll a die continuously, are you more likely to roll two consecutive 5's or a 5 immediately followed by a 6?

-The state machine diagram for rolling two 5's:
+The state machine diagram for rolling two consecutive 5's:

 <img alt="DFA 1" width="400" src="/img/markov/dfa1.svg" />

-The state machine diagram for rolling a 5 followed by a 6:
+The state machine diagram for rolling a 5 immediately followed by a 6:

 <img alt="DFA 2" width="400" src="/img/markov/dfa2.svg" />